↻ Updated: February 18th, 2020 by JPE

 Conclusion

-If you believe in Faith Promise, do it, it’s okay, for it is sin to believe in something without doing it.
+If you believe in Faith Promise, do it.
+It’s okay, for it is sin to believe in something without doing it.
 Romans 14:23 says: “for whatsoever is not of faith is sin.”
 But if you don’t believe it, don’t be guilty.
 For me, I won’t sign a Faith Promise Card, but I’ll give as I always did, but cheerfully and as I prosper.
-Well, I had just made a Faith Promise but without CARD and the Sunday-after-Sunday pressure in it.
+I’d just made a faith promise, but without the CARD and the Sunday-after-Sunday pressure.